TimOliver/MediaSorter/README.md

 # License

-This code is in the public domain.
-Feel free to use
+This code is released under The Unlicense.
+It is free and unencumbered software released into the public domain.

+Please see [LICENSE] for more information.